The following companies participate in our Accreditation Program: Bay Alarm Medical, Medical Alert and Medical Guardian

 Contracts and fees: No contract, just a service agreement.
 No equipment, activation or cancellation fees.
 30-day money-back guarantee.

-Best for home use:
+Our favorite for home use:

 Mobile Guardian by Medical Guardian